How many solar panels do I need for heat pumps?

 Minneapolis, big drafty house19,75749540

-If you’re eligible for solar net metering (that is, full credit for solar power on your electric bill), then your estimate is complete.
+If your utility offers one-to-one net metering (that is, full credit for the solar power your panels produce and send to the grid on your electric bill), then your estimate is complete.
 That’s how many solar panels you'll need to match your heat pump’s energy consumption.

-The math might look different if your utility company offers a partial billing credit (they buy your excess solar for a discount).
+The math might look different if your utility company offers a partial billing credit—often called net billing (they buy your excess solar for a discount).

 Upgrade your heating & cooling with a heat pump